A lot of this is TV-related, but since TV shows tell stories, I feel like it’s worth talking about here.

 Yeah, you’re looking at Mary Sues here.
 For sure.
 But again, that’s the kind of movies these are supposed to be, so they’re on even ground in that respect.
 Polly and friends don’t have a ton of time to gather personality in any, but we still pick up tidbits.
 Ana and Lila are good artists, with Lila being snarky, Shani is funky, Ana is shy, Polly is a levelheaded leader, etc. They’re all equally developed.
 In all 3 is also Samuel, Polly’s butler/driver/chaperone.
 He could be bland, but you learn to care about the guy because of their good relationship.
 So mostly, I’ll be taking a look at the side characters.

 So what makes them different?
 Polly World obviously gets points here for having more time to develop the main characters and probably does the best job of the three.
 However, it again loses points for very bland side characters-.
 Beth is very one-sided and cares only about popularity and fame and nothing else over the course of the movie.
+I think her lines are meant to be funny but end up being pretty cringey.
 Lorelai too is a very one-dimensional villain and cares about–what else?–getting Polly’s dad’s money.
 These things hurt the movie a bit.
-I also have to take away points for the arguably racist portrayals of two kids on Beth’s team…that disappointed me for a Polly movie.
-At least I think it’s racist?
-The kids are albino or…something, and I’m not sure what to call it, but it doesn’t seem appropriate either?
-Overall, these one-dimensional characters make it feel like this could be an interchangeable doll movie despite the slightly stronger characterizations of the main players.

 And Polly is WAY too perfect here.
 She literally catches Lorelei tangled in a plot to get her dad’s money and decides not to tell her dad because “he’s happy with her.”
 Gah.
 Points off for Polly World.